15 Types of Black and White Bugs (B&W Insects 2023)

 Bite Less Painful

-The calligrapher beetle is one of the most unique bugs found on earth with a mixture of sheen silver, white, and black color all over the body.
-The body is divided into two parts, including a head and an abdomen.
+The calligrapher beetle is one of the most unique bugs existing on earth with a mixture of sheen silver, white, and black color all over the body.
+Their body divides into two parts, including a head and an abdomen.

 Although, the size of these species is minimal such that you can not see them easily.
 However, if you find these beetles sticking to your plants, remove them before they disturb your plant’s growth.